chasewnelson/Taiwan-COVID-19/README.md

 ## <a name="acknowledgments"></a>Acknowledgments

 Mitch (Ming-Hsueh) Lin 林明學 was critical for conceiving visualizations.
 Albert Lin 林書弘, Mitch (Ming-Hsueh) Lin 林明學, and Alexis (surname unknown) provided critical insights and feedback.
 The Taiwan CDC and MOHW, as well as the open source data sharing community in Taiwan (including Samuel Liu and g0v) were essential for openly sharing and compiling data.
 Finally, a big thanks to the government, medical, and science workers who have made Taiwan — still — the Safest Place On Earth.
-We're lucky to live in this country.
-It should be <a target="_blank" href="https://www.nature.com/articles/d41586-020-00693-2">part of the World Health Organization (WHO)</a>.
+We're lucky to live in this country. <a target="_blank" href="https://www.nature.com/articles/d41586-020-00693-2">It should be part of the World Health Organization (WHO)</a>.

 ## <a name="contact"></a>Contact and troubleshooting